Novel of manners: Manners and Gothic fiction

-As the creator of Gothic fiction and as the author of The Castle of Otranto (1764), Horace Walpole, the creator of Gothic fiction noted the importance of manners for social advancement.
+As the creator of Gothic fiction and as the author of The Castle of Otranto (1764), Horace Walpole noted the importance of manners for social advancement.
 Walpole's knowledge of the Earl of Chesterfield's emphasis upon manners in society influenced his fiction and that of other authors of Gothic novels.

 As genres of fiction, the novel of manners and the Gothic novel overlapped in the language of manners, in stories wherein the social mores and personal manners are important factors in the thematic structure of the novel.
 In the Gothic novel, the difference is the presence of the supernatural as influencing the human events of the story, however, the coarseness of affect of some characters characterises the Gothic story as a horror story and thus a different conclusion.
-The conclusion of a Gothic novel does not always reinforce the morals of society, as does the novel of manners, as in the anticlimactic conclusion of Zoflaya; or, The Moor: A Romance of the Fifteenth Century (1806) by Charlotte Dacre.
+The conclusion of a Gothic novel does not always reinforce the morals of society, as does the novel of manners, as in the anticlimactic conclusion of Zofloya; or, The Moor: A Romance of the Fifteenth Century (1806) by Charlotte Dacre.

 Another theory for the emergence and growth of the novel of manners is that the changes taking place in English society were eroding the class boundaries.
 Changes in the social hierarchy were taking place due to leaps in technology and the novel of manners was a way to comment upon challenges to the traditional class order.
 The different classes represented in the novels served to represent how the different classes in society were supposed to behave in different settings.
 This includes public versus private, rural versus urban, and settings where there were men versus women.